BjornFridal/fridal-blog/src/content/blog/lets-build-a-redux-clone.md

 Redux favours functional programming over object-oriented programming hence the curried function signature above.

-Explaning currying is beyond this blog post.
+Explaining currying is beyond this blog post.
 However, if the technique is new to you, just know that we will use currying to pass `getState` and `dispatch` to our middleware.

 Our Redux Clone should be able to handle multiple middlewares.
-We will create a `applyMiddleware` function that can help use with that.
+We will create an `applyMiddleware` function that can help us with that.

 ~~~ jsx
 const applyMiddleware = (...middlewares) => {